michael-sandoval/blender/README.md

 Frontier Installation Instructions
 ==================================

-Below are instructions of how to install things on Frontier in the ``$HOME`` directory (as of 6/14/2023).
+Below are instructions of how to install things on Frontier in your ``$HOME`` directory (as of 6/14/2023).
 My username is used in these instructions, so you would have to change it to yours.

-These are instructions have been modified from: <https://wiki.blender.org/wiki/Building_Blender/Linux/OpenSUSE>
+These instructions were modified from: <https://wiki.blender.org/wiki/Building_Blender/Linux/OpenSUSE>

 First load the relevant modules:
 ```bash